Your Build Scripts Stink: The State of Code Smells in Build Scripts: Background and Literature Review

 Code smells act as strong indicators of broader software quality issues.
 Barrak et al.~\cite{barrak2021builds} demonstrate that code and test smells are strong predictors of build failures.
 According to Adams et al.~\cite{adams2008evolution}, there is a co-evolutionary relationship between source code and build scripts, emphasizing that both need to remain synchronized.
 Build scripts are prevalently used in automating the compilation, testing, packaging, and deployment of software and are also susceptible to similar code smells.
 By encapsulating a sequence of commands and configurations, build scripts eliminate the need for manual intervention, reducing the risk of human error and accelerating the software delivery pipeline~\cite{kawalerowicz2013classification}.
 However, when smells in build scripts are neglected, they often lead to build failures~\cite{hassan2018hirebuild}.
 The effort of maintaining build systems is nontrivial.
 Research by McIntosh et al.~\cite{mcintosh2011empirical} found that build maintenance tasks account for up to 27\% of the overhead in source code development and 44\% in test development.
 Moreover, 22\% of commits and 27\% of development tasks directly involve build scripts, highlighting the substantial developer effort spent on managing build infrastructure.
 Code smells can lead to broken builds and integration delays, disrupting team productivity and software delivery timelines~\cite{vassallo2019automated}.
 Zhang et al.~\cite{zhang2022buildsonic} analyzed CI performance smells, reporting a 12.4\% improvement in build performance when these smells were addressed.
 Similarly, Saidani and Ouni~\cite{saidani2021toward} demonstrated that incorporating bad smell detection enhances build failure prediction accuracy by 4\%, reinforcing the value of systematic smell detection.

 Despite the importance of build scripts in modern software development workflows, build scripts remain understudied.
-While source code smells have been extensively studied and cataloged in other codebases~\cite {liu2019deep},~\cite{palomba2013detecting,rasool2015review,santos2018systematic,fawad2025android}, there is no comprehensive or standardized taxonomy of smells for build scripts.
-Moreover, security incidents such as the XZ Utils backdoor~\cite{XZ} have underscored how malicious or negligent configurations in build processes can act as vectors for supply chain attacks.
+While source code smells have been extensively studied and cataloged in other codebases~\cite {liu2019deep,palomba2013detecting,rasool2015review,santos2018systematic,fawad2025android}, there is no comprehensive or standardized taxonomy of smells for build scripts that has been studied.
+Moreover, security incidents such as the XZ Utils backdoor~\cite{XZ} have underscored how weaknesses and negligence in build processes can act as a vector for supply chain attacks.
 These highlight the gap and need for a systematic analysis of build script quality to identify both maintenance and security-related smells.
-Given these gaps, this study aims to systematically identify and categorize code smells specific to build scripts across multiple build systems and to suggest their potential mitigation to enhance the maintainability and security of build automation processes.
+To address this gap, this work aims to systematically identify and categorize code smells specific to build scripts across multiple build systems and to suggest their potential mitigation to enhance the maintainability and security of build automation processes.